Advice for clinically extremely vulnerable people

 - things you would need for an overnight stay (for example, medication, pyjamas, toothbrush and snacks)

 There is separate guidance for people in England, Scotland, Wales and Northern Ireland.
-We’ve reviewed government advice and put together the information pages below.
+This guidance is subject to change.
+Please check the government websites in the first instance.
+We've reviewed government advice and put together the information pages below.

 Help us help everyone affected by bowel cancer